usersaynoso/ShadowMe0/Emotion Ring — Spec & Implementation Guide.md

 # emotions	Gradient formula	Segment size
 1	solid-color	100%
-≥2	conic-gradient	360° / n per emotion
+≥2	conic-gradient (with blending)	360° / n per emotion

 ⸻

 Result

-You now have a clean, modern emotion ring that displays all selected emotions with equal prominence.
-The simplified design with distinct color segments provides clear visual feedback about the user's emotional state.
+You now have a clean, modern emotion ring that displays all selected emotions with equal prominence and smooth transitions.
 The avatar and ring can be clicked to navigate to the user's profile, providing a seamless and intuitive user experience in the Shadow Me application.